cs-south-sound/Tacoma-JS.github.io/welcome.md

 * [JS](https://www.youtube.com/watch?v=jgB5ncR4ygA)

-Coding is definitely nontrivial and requires significant dedication to acheive the skills.
+Coding is definitely nontrivial and requires significant dedication to achieve the skills.
 The good news is that excellent complimentary courses are available for Tacoma Pierce County [Library](http://www.piercecountylibrary.org/) cardholders